-• Typical: %EOT is between the 10th and 90th percentile.
-These lakes resemble the majority of lakes in the region, and therefore are comprised of typical percentages of EOT species.

-- Atypical: %EOT is between either the 5th and 10th percentile or the 90th and 95th percentile.
+- Typical: %EOT is between the 10th and 90th percentile.
+These lakes resemble the majority of lakes in the region, and therefore are comprised of typical percentages of EOT species. - Atypical: %EOT is between either the 5th and 10th percentile or the 90th and 95th percentile.
 These lakes are outside of the normal range of the majority of lakes in the region.
 The percentages of EOT species may be slightly higher or lower compared to the majority of lakes in the region. - Extremely Atypical: %EOT is less than the 5th percentile or greater than the 95th percentile.
 These lakes do not represent the majority of lakes in the region in terms of the percentages of EOT species.
 These lakes may have very high or very low percentages of EOT species compared to the majority of lakes in the region.

-If a lake is considered atypical or extremely atypical, additional monitoring may be necessary to determine a cause.
+If a lake is considered atypical or extremely atypical, additional monitoring may be necessary to try to understand potential causes and/or contributing factors.